AUGUST 2021 UPDATE:

 Processing timeline for forgiveness applications

-A small business must submit its PPP loan forgiveness application to the bank or lender who funded their PPP loan.
+Although details have not been released, the first round of PPP funding required a small business to submit its PPP loan forgiveness application to the bank or lender who funded their PPP loan.
 The bank has 60 days to make a decision.
 If approved by the bank, the loan is then submitted by the bank to the SBA.
 The SBA then has 90 days to review and approve the application and will send payment to the bank paying off the small businesses PPP loan.